 Late opening and free parking

-Ceredigion's towns have a range of interesting independent shops, and its a pleasure to explore on and off the high street outlets.
-Discover Aberystwyth's hidden gems on the Christmas Treasure Hunt around town.
+Ceredigion's towns have a range of interesting independent shops, and its a pleasure to explore on and off the high streets.
+Discover Aberystwyth's hidden gems on the Christmas Treasure Hunt around town, held over two weeks in November To enter, you will need to find a Nutcracker character in shop windows around town.

 Lighting the town Christmas tree and lights is usually accompanied by late night opening, special fairs and markets, parades and music.
 Santa has been invited to attend the festivities in several places too.